Changing Communications Interface on the Ping360

 4. Try reversing one of the header pin connectors.

-5. Check to make sure you have the most recent stable release of Ping-Viewer.
+5. Check to make sure you have the most recent stable release of Ping Viewer.

-6. Contact [email protected] for further troubleshooting recommendations.
+6. Contact our support team for further troubleshooting recommendations.